 College students can also benefit a lot from these devices.
 They’re not really designed as workstations, more like ultra-thin laptops with a touchscreen.
 As mentioned earlier, if you really use the extra features that come with 2-in-1s, then 2-in-1 laptops are absolutely worth it.

 - Web Designers

 Do you like the concept of 2-in-1 laptops?
 One thing that you can do is buy a Bluetooth mouse and keyboard for your phone, attach the phone to a portable monitor, enable Samsung Dex, and voila – a portable laptop!
 Or you could use a tablet mounted on a tray with a Bluetooth keyboard.

 It seems like Apple is determined not to make a 2-in-1 because they believe an Ipad with a keyboard is better.
 It’s definitely a cheaper option, but you don’t get the advantages of a Windows operating system.
 To each his own, but it’s worth trying out.

 What About Chromebooks?

 I think it’s much better to invest a little more money into a proper Windows laptop so you don’t need to worry about being unable to run certain programs.

 The Bottom Line:

 To wrap it up, I think 2-in-1 laptops are worth buying but only if you’re going to use the features.
 There’s really no point to buy one if you’re never going to use the tablet mode.
 Think a little a bit about how you plan to use the laptop, and if you think it’s a good fit, then go ahead and grab one.

 Thanks for taking the time to read this quick article.
-If you have any questions please feel free to leave them below!
+If you have any questions please feel free to leave them below